theodi/opendata-quality-review/REPORT.md

-# Exploring quality of UK open data
+# Exploring the quality of UK open data

 This report summarises the results of a short exploratory project to explore the data quality of three UK government open datasets.
 The project is a joint exercise carried out by the Open Data Institute (ODI) and [the Experian data quality team](https://www.edq.com/uk).